 Usually, French Bulldogs don’t need a lot of exercises, but daily walks will be enough to keep them fit and healthy.
 Another important attribute about these wonderful companions is that they don’t handle heat very well so you’ll have to monitor them on hot days to make sure that they do not overexert themselves.

+Often the question is asked, are french bulldogs smart?
 Frenchies can prove to be easy to train, but also they can be stubborn.
-So what you need to do is to stay patient and firm when training them.
-If cleanliness is your thing, then the French may not be the breed for you, since they are susceptible to flatulence, drooling and some shedding.
+So what you need to do when it comes to the french bulldog attitude, is to stay patient and firm when training them.
+If cleanliness is your thing, then the Frenchie may not be the breed for you, since they are susceptible to flatulence, drooling and some shedding.
 This breed can also prove difficult to housetrain.

 The Frenchie is a quiet breed and is not known as a dog breed that often barks although as they say, they are exceptions to every rule.
 Since French Bulldogs are not excessive barkers, they make wonderful apartment dogs.